 A survey of the historical, philosophical, social, legal, and economic foundations which have influenced and continue to shape American education along with an introduction to current planning, instructional, and classroom management strategies.
+This course includes a service learning component.
 Corequisite: 10 clock credits of guided observation focusing on the role of the teacher in a public school.